SankalanSaha/LearningGit/Git Tut.md

 **Branches are used to work on the project following different routes**

 ## Pull Request
+**Take some changes from a particular branch and bring them into another branch**

 ## Merge
 **Merging a branch with another one**